leslylopez43/assiggment_Flask/README.md

 Maintenance.

 #### Displays the maintenance page.
+- To reach the corresponding pages,

+#### Displays the Update page.
+- To reach the corresponding pages, View and update the Item, or user.

+#### Displays the Print page.
+- To reach the corresponding pages, View and Print the Item, or user.

+#### Displays the Delete page.
-- To reach the corresponding pages, click on the links in the navigation menu.
+- To reach the corresponding pages, View and Delete the Item, or user.
-Visit localhost:5000 to perform a search.

 ## Tables Design in SQL Data Base
    I create a 4 tables each table have at least 10 rows that save the data